 The Company is subject to a continuation vote of the shareholders every five years.
-The last continuation vote was put to shareholders at the AGM in 2021.
+The next continuation vote will be put to shareholders at the AGM in 2026.

 Related Party Transactions

 During the financial year no transactions with related parties took place which would materially affect the financial position or the performance of the Company.